The Repeat Offenders: Characterizing and Predicting Extremely Bug-Prone Source Methods

 \begin{enumerate} \item \emph{Visual codes.} These codes correspond to how a method looks.
-When generating these codes, we asked: \textit{What stands out visually when looking at this method (e.g., is it less readable)?} \item \emph{Context codes.} These codes represent the context a method is used.
+When generating these codes, we asked: \textit{What stands out visually when looking at this method (e.g., is it less readable)?} \item \emph{Context codes.} These codes represent the context in which a method is used.
 When generating these codes, we asked: \textit{What is the main purpose of this method (e.g., data handling)?} \item \emph{Bug codes.} These codes are generated to represent the reasons for bugs in a method.
-When generating these codes, we asked for each bug in a method: \textit{Why did this bug occur (e.g., missing conditionals)?} \end{enumerate}
+When generating these codes, we checked the bug fix and asked: \textit{Why did this bug occur (e.g., missing conditionals)?} \end{enumerate}

 The first two authors independently coded an additional set of 10 shared methods and produced highly similar codes.
-With growing confidence in their consistency, the remaining methods were divided between them for individual coding.
-While it is difficult to calculate agreement scores in open coding~\cite{cascio2019team}, the authors conducted a validity check after analyzing all 265 methods.
+After more verification with the third and fourth authors and growing confidence in labeling consistency, the remaining methods were divided between the first and second authors for individual coding.
+While it is difficult to directly calculate agreement scores in open coding~\cite{cascio2019team}, as two authors can generate similar codes with different names, the authors conducted a validity check after analyzing all 265 methods.
 To assess consistency, each author randomly reviewed 30 methods originally coded by the other, and high agreement was observed—differences appeared in only 12 out of 60 cases.
 Importantly, these were not cases of conflicting codes; rather, one author had identified additional codes that the other had missed.
 For instance, one author noted the presence of self-admitted technical debt (SATD)~\cite{Potdar:2014, chowdhury_evidence_2025}, which the other did not.
-We do not consider these additional codes a limitation.
 As discussed later, all identified codes, including the extra ones, were collaboratively reviewed by the two authors and synthesized into broader themes, ensuring the robustness and comprehensiveness of the analysis.

 \textbf{Translating our codes into more general themes.} Once all our methods had been assigned codes, the first two authors collaborated to identify codes with very similar ideas.
 They then combined these specific codes into a single, more general theme that accurately encompassed all the codes.
 It is important to note that a method can belong to multiple themes even within the same theme dimension due to its diverse characteristics.